FAQs

 Does incense warming produce smoke?

-Yes, the incense holder produces some smoke with the big difference that the smoke produced by using our method is free from the typical smoke scent as nothing is burned.
-The beauty of the incense holder is that you can use it to fit your incense desires.
 If low-smoke is important to you, be sure to always trim the wick of your tealight candle to 1/4” - 1/8" so the flame does not get too high and therefore too hot (this is generally the single most important factor in maintaining little to no smoke).
-Additionally, sprinkle the incense on the screen instead of piling it in the center of the screen.
-If a mixture is producing more smoke than you would like, move the incense away from the center of the screen.
-You’ll still get the full experience of the aroma.

 We've found that by following these tips our incense holders produce a similar amount of smoke to incense that is advertised as "smokeless incense".